43 Rainford Street Surry Hills, Sydney NSW, 2010 Australia

 However, their influence is truly global, as seen with their concept for Loblaws in Canada, which we think is the world’s best supermarket, as well as charming beauty projects for clients in South Korea, and their gorgeous designs for T2 Tea’s outposts in London and New York.

-Their latest project ‘The Kitchens’ shows just why they are so highly regarded.
+Their project ‘The Kitchens’ shows just why they are so highly regarded.
 Simply described as ‘A City of Food’ it brings together growers, chefs, artisans and manufacturers in a community space where customers can watch products being made, then buy them on the floor below.
 With numerous eateries and events it’s a bustling space with every element from the visioning, naming, branding, signage and packaging to the uniforms and interior design all created by Landini.

 Landini is an absolute specialist in food and hospitality interiors, but is equally at home in fashion and beauty as can be seen in their concept for Burt’s Bees.
 Designed for the brand’s launch into Asia, they have created warm and welcoming store through the use of golden honeyed hues of timber and lighting, along with messaging and materials that extol the brand’s sustainable values.